Bubble memory: Development

 Amorphous magnetic films were also considered as they had greater potential for improvement of bubble memories vs garnet magnetic films, however the existing experience with garnet films meant that they did not gain a foothold.
 Garnet films have the same or better magnetic properties than orthoferrite films which were considered less promising by comparison.
 Garnet materials (as films on top of a substrate) could allow for higher propagation speeds of the bubbles (bubble speed) than orthoferrites.
 Hard bubbles are slower and more erratic than normal bubbles, a problem that is often overcome by ion-implantation of the garnet magnetic film with neon, and can also be done by coating the garnet magnetic film with permalloy.

 A memory device is formed by lining up tiny electromagnets at one end with detectors at the other end.
 Bubbles written in would be slowly pushed to the other, forming a sheet of twistors lined up beside each other.
 Attaching the output from the detector back to the electromagnets turns the sheet into a series of loops, which can hold the information as long as needed.

-A bubble memory device consists of a case, that houses a PCB with connections to one or more bubble memory chips which may be translucent.
+A bubble memory device consists of a case, that houses a fork-shaped PCB with connections to one or more bubble memory chips or dies which may be translucent.
 The area around the chips on the PCB is surrounded by two windings made of copper wire or other electrically conductive material, that mostly wrap the area, leaving some space for the PCB to pass through the windings and connect to the chips.
 The windings are wound in directions opposite to each other, for example one winding has wires oriented along the X axis and the other winding has wires along the Z axis.
 The windings, in turn, are surrounded by two permanent magnets, one below and another above the windings.
 This forms an assembly that is housed inside the case which acts as a magnetic shield and forms a magnetic return path for the magnetic field from the magnets.
 The permanent magnets are critical; they create a static (DC, direct current) magnetic field, used as a bias field that enables the contents of the memory to be retained, in other words they allow bubble memories to be non-volatile.
 If the magnets are removed, all bubbles will disappear and thus all contents will be deleted.
 The windings create a rotating magnetic field parallel to the orientation of the bubble memory, at around 100 to 200 kHz.
 This will move or drive the bubbles in the magnetic film in a somewhat circular fashion, guided or restrained by the propagation elements.
 For example, the rotating magnetic field can force the bubbles to constantly circulate around loops, which may be elongated and are defined by the locations of the guiding elements.